 12 – 24 Hours – This period after your last drink can result in more uncomfortable symptoms such as tremors in the hands and feelings of disorientation.

-48 Hours+ – This is the typical stage were any severe symptoms are picked up by our health professionals who are on hand 24/7.
-Symptoms developed during this stage can include delirium tremens, insomnia, hallucinations and high blood pressure.
+48 Hours+ – This is the typical stage where our health professionals pick up any severe symptoms on hand 24/7.
+Symptoms developed during this stage can include delirium tremens, insomnia, hallucinations, and high blood pressure.

-Some chronic alcoholics who are suffering from long term addiction may develop post-acute-withdrawal syndrome (PAWS) during detox.
-Symptoms of this can include depression, memory loss, increased stress, fatigue, insomnia and mood swings.
+Some chronic alcoholics who are suffering from long-term addiction may develop post-acute-withdrawal syndrome (PAWS) during detox.
+This can include depression, memory loss, increased stress, fatigue, insomnia, and mood swings.